brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 I found that the faster I took off my pack, the faster I was through the blow-down.
 It can be tempting to resist this and attempt to navigate a large blow-down while wearing a pack, but I often got stuck and ended up wasting more time than I saved.
+* On the chilly mornings it was better to spend the first few minutes of the day cold than to be over-dressed and need to immediately stop and re-dress/re-pack during the first climb.

 ![LT2](/assets/images/IMG_0210.jpg)